 Some of Andrew’s relics were brought to Scotland in the fourth century, but parts of his skeleton are kept in the crypt of Amalfi Cathedral in Italy, where they are removed twice a year and produce a clear, water-like substance.
 The substance, known as “manna,” is said to have miraculous properties.

-#9.
-What year did Saint Andrew die?
+#2.
+What language did Saint Andrew not speak

-What is Saint Andrew known for?
+#6.
+What is Andrew represented with?